SeanKilleen/seankilleen.github.io/_posts/2022-10-03-analyzing-va-townhall-comments.md

 * I didn't see anything anywhere saying I couldn't do this, and the site itself appears to be public.
 If I've run afoul of any regulations, I'll remove this post, but as far as I can tell I'm in the clear.
 * This post is quick &amp; dirty.
 I'm trying to get the information out there.
 If something seems hasty, that's because it is.
 Feel free to add questions & observations in the comments.
 * I fiddled with this stuff a bunch over the course of an evening.
 Don't want anyone to get the impression that I just turn this sort of thing out stream-of-consciousness. :smile:
+* You can suggest edits to this page.
+There's a link at the top.
+Take me up on it!

 ## The Ingredients today